omritriki/espresso-py/README.md

 Educational Python reimplementation of the Espresso two-level Boolean logic minimizer.

-## 🚧 Work in Progress 🚧

-This is an educational implementation of the Espresso algorithm for Boolean function minimization.
-The core algorithm functions (expand, reduce, irredundant) are currently placeholders and need to be implemented.
+## Overview
+This project provides a small, readable implementation of the classic Espresso flow (expand → reduce → irredundant) for Boolean function minimization over PLA inputs.
+It prints the original and optimized truth tables, the Boolean expressions (sum-of-products), and compares literal counts before and after optimization.

+Focused on clarity and correctness for small PLAs; not intended for large-scale/industrial use.

 ## Project Structure